Puzzle Axe

 Puzzle Axe is a 2013 adventure game developed and published by Secret Igloo.
-The game uses a jigsaw puzzle base and integrates a variety of enigmas and unusual elements in the plot.
+The game uses a jigsaw-puzzle format and integrates a variety of enigmas and unusual plot elements.
 In addition, a story in the form of animated videos, narrated in English by Rick Jones, comes after each level.

 The story takes place in a weird kingdom called Puzzle Axe, where two magical axes were crafted for the royal family.
-The time has now come for the king to choose his successor among the two son.
-But, not happy about it, one of the brothers steal an axe and escapes to go sow disorder on the realm.
-The fate of the universe therefore rests in the hands of the other brother who has to save it!
+The time has now come for the king to choose his successor among his two sons.
+But, not happy about it, one of the brothers steals an axe and escapes to sow disorder in the realm.
+The fate of the universe, therefore, rests in the hands of the other brother who has to save it!

 Puzzle Axe uses the presence of moving pieces inside the puzzles.
-It also presents several game mechanics such has mazes, gravity, secret codes and more.
+It also presents several game mechanics such as mazes, gravity, secret codes, and more.
 The animated sequences total over 10 minutes of adventure.